A Space-Time Transformer for Precipitation Nowcasting: Experiments

 \subsection{Ablation study}

 We conduct ablations for several design choices made throughout this paper.
 Concretely, our SaTformer can be derived step-by-step from a TimeSformer baseline \cite{bertasius2021spacetimeattentionneedvideo} implemented with interleaved space-time attention modules and trained via standard CCE loss.
-As previously mentioned, datasets for extreme weather forecasting commonly suffer from large class imbalances.
-As shown in Figure \ref{fig:label-distribution} our target distribution is heavily skewed towards low/no rain events and contains large gaps in sample coverage at the extremes.
-To encourage balanced performance across classes we implement the weighted CCE loss proposed in equation \eqref{w-cce}; ablations performed using bin-averaged metrics confirm that including a class-frequency prior from the training distribution greatly aids model skill (Table \ref{tab:loss-and-attention-ablation}).
+As previously mentioned, datasets for precipitation nowcasting commonly suffer from large class imbalances.
+As shown in Figure \ref{fig:label-distribution}, our target distribution is heavily skewed towards low/no rain events and contains large gaps in sample coverage at the extremes.
+To encourage balanced performance across classes we implement the weighted CCE loss proposed in equation \eqref{w-cce}; ablations performed using bin-averaged metrics confirm that including a class-frequency prior from the training distribution aids model skill (Table \ref{tab:loss-and-attention-ablation}).

-A large departure we make from prior video understanding works is to implement full 3D attention in our transformer encoder layers.
-Complex video reasoning tasks (e.g., action recognition) typically require high-temporal and spatial resolution inputs.
-However, the input satellite radiances provided to us by the organizers span just 4 frames, and require attention over a much smaller pixel-area than is common for natural videos.
-Full space-time attention allows our model to quickly capture rich, long-distance dependencies over space and time.
-Ablations comparing various attention implementations confirm that full space and time attention yields superior model performance (Table \ref{tab:loss-and-attention-ablation}) on our cumulative precipitation estimation task.
+We depart from the original TimeSformer paper, however, by implementing full attention in our transformer encoder layers.
+Complex video reasoning tasks (e.g., action recognition) typically require high-dimensional inputs.
+However, the input satellite radiances provided to us by the organizers span just 4 frames, and require attention over a much smaller pixel-area than is typical for natural videos.
+Full space-time attention may allow our model to capture rich, long-distance dependencies over space and time.
+Ablations comparing various attention implementations confirm that full space and time attention yields the best model performance (Table \ref{tab:loss-and-attention-ablation}) on our cumulative precipitation estimation task.

-Satisfied with our choice of loss function and encoder design, we conclude evaluations to determine optimal bin-size using the W4CC challenge set.
+Satisfied with our choice of loss function and encoder design, we conclude with evaluations to determine optimal target-label bin-size using the W4CC challenge set.
 We note that while choosing to predict more output classes (i.e., using smaller values of \(\delta\)) generally yields better CRPS scores in theory, in practice models tend to produce degenerate solutions as class representation becomes increasingly sparse.
 A reasonable middle ground of 64 classes achieves the best empirical results (Table \ref{tab:nbins-ablation}).